-London was lucky enough to be the last stop on the itinerary for the Supra UK Residency tour.
-Slam City Skates worked alongside them in making a demo at Frontside Gardens one smooth bus ride away.
-We managed to catch up with Stevie briefly just before the bus left…
+Our Stevie Williams Interview came about as London was lucky enough to be the last stop on the itinerary for the Supra UK Residency tour.
+We worked alongside them in making a demo at Frontside Gardens one smooth bus ride away and managed to catch up with Stevie briefly just before the bus left…

 This is the last day of the UK residency.
 How has the tour life been treating you?